radareorg/radare2-book/disassembling/esil.md

 We need a way to retrieve the numeric value of 'rip'.
 This is a very simple example, but there are more complex, like conditional ones.
 We need expressions to be able to get:

 - opcode type
-- destination of jump
+- destination of a jump
 - condition depends on
 - all regs modified (write)
 - all regs accessed (read)

 ### API HOOKS

-It is important for emulation to be able to setup hooks in parser, so we can extend it to implement analysis without having to change parser again and again.
+It is important for emulation to be able to setup hooks in the parser, so we can extend it to implement analysis without having to change it again and again.
 That is, every time an operation is about to be executed, a user hook is called.
 It can be used for example to determine if `RIP` is going to change, or if the instruction updates the stack.
-Later, we can split that callback into several ones to have an event-based analysis API that may be extended in js like this:
+Later, we can split that callback into several ones to have an event-based analysis API that may be extended in JavaScript like this:

 ```
 esil.on('regset', function(){..
 esil.on('syscall', function(){esil.regset('rip'
 ```

-For the API, see functions `hook_flag_read()`, `hook_execute()`, `hook_mem_read()`.
-A callback should return true if you want to override the action taken for a callback.
+For the API, see the functions `hook_flag_read()`, `hook_execute()` and `hook_mem_read()`.
+A callback should return true or 1 if you want to override the action that it takes.
 For example, to deny memory reads in a region, or voiding memory writes, effectively making it read-only.
 Return false or 0 if you want to trace ESIL expression parsing.

-Other operations that require bindings to external functionalities to work.
+Other operations require bindings to external functionalities to work.
 In this case, `r_ref` and `r_io`.
-This must be defined when initializing the esil vm.
+This must be defined when initializing the ESIL VM.

 * Io Get/Set
   ```